 'Guarantee' Unless otherwise described, an undertaking by a third party to pay a creditor should a debtor fail to do so.
 It is a form of credit substitution.

-'Head Office' Comprises head office, Barclays Services FTE and legacy businesses.
+'Head Office' Comprises head office central support, central treasury operations, Barclays Execution Services assets and legacy businesses.

 'High-Net-Worth' Businesses within Barclays UK and Barclays International that provide banking and other services to high net worth customers.